 For over 15 years, media artist, curator, arts administrator and educator Christina Battle (Edmonton, AB) has been an active member of a number of communities including Toronto, San Francisco, and Denver and is currently based in London (ON).
 She has a B.Sc. with specialization in Environmental Biology from the University of Alberta, a certificate in Film Studies from Ryerson University, an MFA from the San Francisco Art Institute, and is currently working toward a PhD in Art & Visual Culture at the University of Western Ontario.
 With a practice founded in a DIY ethos she sees culture as being entirely dependent on it if it hopes to remain current and progressive.
-With organizing an active and critical part her practice, Christina has organized events and curated screenings that have traveled across North America, sharing over 100 artists works in communities outside of their own.
-She is a contributing editor to INCITE Journal of Experimental Media, and current collective projects include: re:assemblage with Scott Miller Berry; and, MICE MAGAZINE.
-SHATTERED MOON ALLIANCE is a current collaborative project with Serena Lee.
+With organizing an active and critical part her practice, Christina has organized events and curated screenings that have traveled across North America.
+She is a contributing editor to INCITE Journal of Experimental Media, a current collective project is re:assemblage with Scott Miller Berry; SHATTERED MOON ALLIANCE is a current collaborative project with Serena Lee.

 Her works are often inspired by the role of official and non-official archives, our notions of evidence and explore themes of history and counter-memory, political mythology and environmental catastrophe.
 Especially interested in how our engagement with media shapes our understanding and interpretation of information, her current research focuses on thinking more critically about the tools of technology, especially social media, as part of contemporary language and considering the role that they are playing in changing not only the way that we receive but also in how we expect visual information to be.
-With a focus on images related to incidents of disaster, her current research asks: what are the implications of operating within policed landscapes? and investigates how the information disseminated via online platforms is controlled, manipulated and monitored.
+With a focus on images related to incidents of disaster, her current research investigates how the information disseminated via online platforms is controlled, manipulated and monitored.
 Employing an expanded definition of policing within online environments to include not only government but also corporate, collective and self, the goal of this research is to offer an increased degree of visibility to the implications and negotiations inherent to interacting within these landscapes.

 The League [Toronto; with Sara MacLean, Juli Saragosa & Michèle Stanley]